-9. REPORTING ON THE PROCUREMENT PLAN
+8. REPORTING ON THE PROCUREMENT PLAN

-The Procurement Plan is a challenge since Procurement Plans are not submitted with the Budget Process.
+The Procurement Plan is a challenge due to the fact that Procurement Plans are not submitted with the Budget Process.
 Departments do not follow the due dates submitted, but for the 2022/2023 financial year the Procurement Plan is being submitted monthly to the Chairpersons of the different Standing Committees of Council.